 The Prime Minister on Thursday said that he did apologize at the time.
 “I do not feel that I acted inappropriately in any way.
 But I respect the fact that someone else might have experienced that differently and this is part of the reflections that we have to go through.”

-The question concerns a charity fundraiser that Trudeau, then 28, attended in Creston, British Columbia, before he launched his political career.
+The question concerns a charity fundraiser that Trudeau, then 28, attended in Creston, British Columbia, in 2000.
 Trudeau is the son of late Prime Minister Pierre Trudeau.

 Trudeau attended the fundraiser to support avalanche safety.

 An unsigned editorial that appeared at the time in the Creston Valley Advance newspaper said Trudeau apologized for inappropriate “handling” of the woman.
 The editorial did not provide any details, but said Trudeau “blatantly disrespected” the reporter.

 The allegation resurfaced last month after Canadian political commentator Warren Kinsella tweeted a picture of the editorial and used the #MeToo hashtag.

 Valerie Bourne, former publisher of the Advance, told CBC News that she spoke with the reporter in 2000: “My recollections of the conversation were that she came to me because she was unsettled by it.
 She didn’t like what had happened.
 She wasn’t sure how she should proceed with it because of course we’re talking somebody who was known to the Canadian community.”